Low-Code Webinar Recap: How Low-Code Accelerates Digital Transformation

 These two events will push organizations to be remote-ready, thereby accelerating the adoption of LCNC tools to prioritize automation, foster agile IT workflow management, and work toward a digital transformation guided by low-code platforms.

 However, there are still a lot of questions about what LCNC tools can really do and whether the benefits are worth the costs associated with adopting these solutions.
-In the first installment of the series, Carlos Cima, Vice President of Technology at SoftBank Group International, and Ananth Avva, President and COO at Pipefy, share 2022 tech predictions, why low-code solutions are the key to digital transformation, and how citizen developers can improve IT teams’ productivity.
+In the first installment of the series, Carlos Cima, Vice President of Technology at SoftBank Group International, and Ananth Avva share 2022 tech predictions, why low-code solutions are the key to digital transformation, and how citizen developers can improve IT teams’ productivity.

 Here are some of the webinar’s takeaways, plus a look at why IT teams need low-code automation.